-- Please describe the rationale for continuing the project, what the project has accomplished to date, and how it connects to the project's theory of change (more information on theory of change can be found on PITcases.org within the Network Challenge RFP Forms section That is, please explain how the project appears likely to measurably advance the field of Public Interest Technology and further the goals stated in this RFP.
+• Describe the rationale for continuing the project, what the project has accomplished to date, and how it connects to the project's theory of change (more information on theory of change can be found on PITCases.org within the Network Challenge RFP Forms section That is, explain how the project appears likely to measurably advance the field of public interest technology and further the

+- goals stated in this RFP.
 It will be helpful to list the assumptions the project is making about its work, its prioritized activities, and its intended impact in a potential second or third year.
-(300 word limit) - Please describe how, if at all, will the project complement your project team's institutional plan(s) to advance the field of Public Interest Technology within academia?
-How does the project complement or build on existing work at OTHER institutions?.
-(200 word limit).
+(300-word limit) - Describe how, if at all, the project will complement your project team's institutional plan(s) to advance the field of public interest technology within academia.
+How does the project complement or build on existing work at other institutions?
+(200-word limit)

-Justice, Equity, Diversity, Inclusion (750 word limit):
+Justice, Equity, Diversity, Inclusion